Prelude and Chapter 1

 At the far wall, the wind rustled the curtains, offering brief glimpses of Elversult in the Fall.
 The fat, spade-shaped leaves, painted all manner of autumn colors, were still baring for the winter ahead.
 The sun-dappled swirl as the wind carried them away brought a weary smile to his face, distracting him from his work.

-The rim of the Dragonmere a mere half hour away, Elversult remained a bustling trading post to restock on the route between Suzail, capital of Cormyr, and several other cities along the stretch of the Dragon Coast.
-Crates and barrels of trade goods, mostly fish, linen, cloth, and leather, were driven by teamsters and day laborers in an unceasing flurry of activity.
-Shouts and curses filled the air, spoiling the majesty, but nonetheless creating its own of sorts, a window into the Human existence.
+The rim of the Dragonmere a mere half hour away, Elversult nonetheless remained a bustling trading post to restock on the route between Suzail, capital of Cormyr, and several other cities along the stretch of the Dragon Coast.
+Crates and barrels of trade goods; mostly fish, linen, cloth, and leather, were driven by teamsters and day laborers in an unceasing flurry of activity.
+Shouts and curses filled the air, spoiling the majesty, but nonetheless creating its own of sorts; a window into the Human existence.

 Birth certificates, registries, financial records, family records.
 The blueprints of the lives of the countless immigrants seeking entry to Cormyr, his home.

 Many of them refugees from Shadovar-controlled Sembia.
 So many poured in every day.
 And so many had to be turned right around to Westgate or some such.
-Even with Salen, his associate and priest of Oghma, lord of knowledge, casting his unique form of clerical inquiry into the nature of each applicant, it was difficult to recognize which ones were destitute refugees and which ones were tainted by Shar's poisonous faith and sent to weaken Cormyr through subterfuge.
+Even with Salen; his associate and priest of Oghma the lord of knowledge, casting his unique form of clerical inquiry into the nature of each applicant, it was difficult to recognize which ones were destitute refugees and which ones were tainted by Shar’s poisonous faith and sent to weaken Cormyr through subterfuge.
 The darkness of post-shadovar Sembia seeped into every living thing from those lands, twisting them in subtle ways.

 Still, his friend was invaluable in detecting falsehoods; a useful trait for this station.

-He reconciled his guilt with the knowledge of those that indeed passed his tests and Salen's and were permitted to settle in Cormyr, the best line of defense against risen Netheril.
+He reconciled his guilt with the knowledge of those that indeed passed his and Salen’s tests were permitted to settle in Cormyr, the best line of defense against risen Netheril.
 His job, while tedious and very demanding, was vital to the health of his nation.
 The right people would strengthen Cormyr.
 The wrong people would weaken it.

 Commoners, tradesmen, nobility, scholars, warriors, wizards, sellswords; all of them passed through offices like his own, stationed at cities surrounding all of Cormyr’s borders.
 He had seen Elves, Dwarves, Gnomes.
 All manner of the more exotic races.